A list of the 6 best Chromecast apps to stream local content from Android to tv.

-Let’s checkout the best and most essential apps for your android device to stream local content to Chromecast.
+6 best casting apps for android devices to stream local content to Chromecast

 LocalCast is much more versatile than AllCast and allows you to share the contents (movies, videos, pictures and PDFs) you have not only on your Android device but on any DLNA device in the house.
-You can send content from your PC, from Google Drive from Dropbox or from phone to Chromecast.
-In addition, you can add subtitles.
-It has excellent design and very easy to use.
+You can send content from your PC, from Google Drive, Dropbox or phone to Chromecast.
+Also, you can add subtitles.
+It has an excellent design and very easy to use.

 You can share videos from the browser Chrome Beta, but the feature is still in testing phase.
 To activate this feature you will need to write this command in the URL bar: “chrome: flags // / # enable-cast”.
 Re-launch the application again and you will have activated the feature.
 Now from the Chrome browser you can go simply to Youtube to test the functionality for streaming videos on your TV.